acml-conf/acml2020/src/content/program/awards.md

 Each year there is most one awardee, who must have contributed significantly to promote machine learning in the Geo-regions covered by ACML, by research and service; more details about the award at [the ACML website](http://www.acml-conf.org/Award.ashx).

-This years awadee is Distinguished Professor (Emeritus) **[Thomas G. Dietterich](http://web.engr.oregonstate.edu/~tgd/)** of School of Electrical Engineering and Computer Science, Oregon State University. <LinkWithPathPrefix text="Prof. Dietterich's acceptance speech" href="pathPrefix::/video/invited-talk/thomas-g.-dietterich"/> can be found on our website.
+This years awadee is Distinguished Professor (Emeritus) **[Thomas G. Dietterich](http://web.engr.oregonstate.edu/~tgd/)** of School of Electrical Engineering and Computer Science, Oregon State University.
+He was a founding member of the steering committee of ACML: he participated the first edition of ACML conference (2009, in Nanjing), and participated in the inaugural steering committee meeting at Nanjing during ACML 2009. <LinkWithPathPrefix text="Prof. Dietterich's acceptance speech for the award" href="pathPrefix::/video/invited-talk/thomas-g.-dietterich"/> can be found on our website.

 <br/>